 Wildlife species that hunters and anglers pursue, like pheasants, turkey and deer, will benefit because they share the same habitats RAWA will help protect and enhance.

 Photo: Wood turtle by Ryan Brady

 Last updated May 11, 2022

-Pass the Recovering America's Wildlife Act.
-Article from Hunters: Official Magazine of SCI Chapters in Wisconsin and Illinois: May/June 2021
+"Pass the Recovering America's Wildlife Act," Hunters: Official Magazine of Safari Club International Chapters in Wisconsin and Illinois: May/June 2021

 Over 20% of the world’s nesting golden-winged warblers migrate to Wisconsin.
 The young forest habitat that they need also benefits other songbirds like the rose-breasted grosbeak and brown thrasher, plus game species like American woodcock, ruffed grouse, and white-tailed deer.

 Populations of this iconic beauty have dropped 85% in the eastern U.S. in the last 20 years.
 Wisconsin is in the heart of monarchs' breeding grounds.
 Prescribed burns and other management practices to improve barrens, savannas and prairies are making a difference but more is needed.

 Wisconsin lists the wood turtle as a threatened species, but reducing car kills and protecting turtle nests from predators are powerful conservation actions that are helping.
 Wisconsin DNR now places enclosures over turtle nests and installs electric fencing to fend off predators.

 Organizations, non-profits, and businesses are invited to join Wisconsin’s RAWA Coalition and show your support of the Recovering America’s Wildlife Act.
 Join today and see which organizations you will be partnering with below.